Insurance – Helping You Navigate the Maze!

 Executive Committee member Dr. Lisa Olszewski, works to educate Michigan DC's on the latest news and issues surrounding insurance coverage in our state, and to ensure that chiropractors receive fair reimbursement for their services.

 Quick Answers to YOUR Questions!

 Every day, an incredible resource – MAC Executive Director Kristine Dowell and Insurance Director Carl Alden – work to deliver prompt answers to questions on such topics as billing procedures, documentation, Medicare and Medicaid, Blue Cross, auto no-fault, workers’ compensation, and more.
-With the implementation of the Blues Settlement Agreements still in the early stages and the implementation of ICD-10 on October 1, this resource is more important than ever before!
+With the implementation of the Blues Settlement Agreements still in the early stages and the implementation of ICD-10 , this resource is more important than ever before!
 If you have an important question or issue you need help with, contact the MAC – we have your back!

 The Insurance Committee also works with the Education & Programs Committee to develop seminars to help doctors keep up-to-date on the most applicable laws, documentation requirements, and billing strategies.
-For example, in the past two years alone, we have sponsored more than 20 programs (and two webinars) regarding the ICD-10 transition, which begins October 1, 2015.
-More than 2,900 DCs and CAs have benefitted from this training.
+For example, in the past two years alone, we have sponsored more than 20 programs (and two webinars) regarding the ICD-10 transition, which began October 1, 2015.
+More than 2,900 DCs and CAs have benefited from this training.

 The Insurance Committee also coordinates with the Public Relations Committee to develop articles for the MAC Journal and Week in Review and keep the “Members Only” portion of the MAC website full of info doctors and their staffs can use to keep their offices running efficiently.
 Our auto no-fault, workers’ compensation, and “Understanding Chiropractic” brochures are also key patient education resources available to our members.